 - A non-refundable application fee of $75

-- One complete set of transcripts reflecting all undergraduate and graduate work, completed or in-progress
+- One complete set of official transcripts reflecting all undergraduate and graduate work, completed or in-progress

 - A Maryland in-state status form (for those who wish to apply for Maryland resident status)